-Bill S.65 seeks to amend the jurisdiction of the Public Utility Commission in Vermont concerning energy efficiency utilities, with a strong emphasis on reducing greenhouse gas emissions and ensuring equitable access for all residents and businesses.
-The bill introduces several key provisions, including the encouragement of energy efficiency programs that explicitly incorporate electrification, energy storage, and combined heat and power systems.
-It also mandates that programs supporting the efficient use of biological and fossil-based fuels adhere to air quality standards and establishes a new energy efficiency charge focused on greenhouse gas reduction.
-Furthermore, the bill proposes the creation of independent efficiency entities responsible for developing and monitoring energy efficiency programs, particularly for thermal energy and process-fuel customers, and introduces supplemental funding mechanisms to support these initiatives.
+Bill S.65 seeks to amend the legislative framework governing energy efficiency utilities in Vermont, with a strong emphasis on reducing greenhouse gas emissions and ensuring equitable access for all residents and businesses.
+The bill introduces the concept of "emissions reduction" into the jurisdiction of the Public Utility Commission (PUC) and encourages various energy efficiency measures, including electrification, energy storage, and combined heat and power systems.
+It mandates that programs utilizing biological and fossil-based fuels adhere to air quality standards and establishes a new energy efficiency charge focused on greenhouse gas reduction.

 Statutes affected: As Introduced: 30-209